 Eke Tangaroa enables new Māori and Pacific scholars who have completed their doctoral studies (or submitted a completed thesis for examination prior to starting) to receive permanent appointments as research-active lecturers.
 Now in its sixth year, AUT is proud that 24 outstanding Māori and Pacific academics have previously been appointed through this programme’s initiative and we’re excited to now be recruiting for 2021.

 Watch the videos below to hear from some of our fantastic current early career academics.

-AUT already has over 30,000 adventurous, energised, innovative educators, researchers and students that have been drawn to test boundaries, challenge established theories, break new ground and discover what is possible.
-Come join us!
+We are already a community of over 30,000 comprising teachers, researchers and students who are inspired to test boundaries, challenge established theories, break new ground and discover what is possible!
+We welcome your application to join us.

 Please download the candidate information handbook for more details about Eke Tangaroa, including background to the programme, position description and recruitment process/application details.